anlerandy/timerClass/README.md

 # Timer v1.0.3

-Wrap a task in a timer that be stoped using a `callback` or its `promise.reject` upon timeout.
+Wrap a task in a timer that will be using a `callback` or its `promise.reject` upon its timeout.
-Can also be use to schedule a task using `callback` as the runner instead of the stopper.
+Can also be used to schedule a task using a `callback` as the runner instead of the termination function.

-This timer can be saved accross an app and manualy stopped.
-Prevent running other similar task when using `setTimeout` in a `setInterval` fashion.
+This timer can be shared accross an app and manualy stopped.
+It prevents running similar task when using `setTimeout` in a `setInterval` fashion.
 Most importantly, the class can postponed the timeout if the task ping its wrapper: Timer.

 # Install